hmcts/goldenpath-platops/README.md

   ```cmd
   terraform destroy
   ```
-- For all the other PR's created, create new one removing only the bit you added following above steps, commit, review plan then merged.
+- For all the other PR's created, create a new one removing only the part you added following the above steps, commit, review plan and then merge.
 - Verify that all the resources no longer exist

 ## Section 4 - Further Steps
 Now that you have come to the end of this exercise, there is still alot more to learn.

-You ,may have notice that you built your terraform resources from you loacal machine.
+You may have notice that you built your terraform resources from you loacal machine.
 This is far from how things are done in live environments.
 As a next step you could
 - Create a new Git repo using the code base as a start
-- Update the configuration so that it does not try to `destroy` and re-create everything with every `terraform plan`. the key is in the `local.prefix` variable
+- Update the configuration so that it does not try to `destroy` and re-create everything with every `terraform plan`.
+The key is in the `local.prefix` variable

 - Create a new Azure DevOps project under the [Platform Operations](https://dev.azure.com/hmcts/PlatformOperations) organisation

-  You can follow these recommended [blogs](link) for more information
+- You can follow these recommended [blogs](link) for more information
 - Link your Git repo to Azure so that subsequent commits trigger a build
 - Set up backend state file for your project